What is it?

 One of our physicians will perform the bursa injection under ultrasound guidance.
 A combination of steroid and anesthetic (numbing) medication will be injected into the bursa through a needle.

 We recommend that you take it easy for the remainder of the day.
 You may resume normal activities the next day.
-You may experience tenderness or aggravated symptoms for several days after the injection.
-You may use ice packs to help with this pain.
+You may experience tenderness or aggravated symptoms for several days after the injection and may use ice packs to help with this pain.
 Patients usually feel relief after a few days; however, it may take 10-14 days to take effect.

-You should follow-up with your provider 2 weeks after the injection, so that we can assess its effectiveness and determine the next step in your care.
+You should follow-up with your provider 2 weeks after the injection, so that we may assess its effectiveness and determine the next step in your care.